tommysisk/writhe_tools/README.md

 The package contains the following ...

 - Numerical routines for computing the writhe using CPU or GPU devices.
 In either case, computations are parallelized over CPU / GPU cores / devices.
-- A class architecture for writhe computation and visualization, making implementation and visualization of the results immediate and seamless.
+- A class architecture for writhe computation and visualization, making implementation and visualization of the results seamless and efficient.
 - An implementation of the novel writhe-based graph attention message passing layer.
 - An implementation of the SE3 equivariant, writhe-PaiNN neural netowrk architecture where SE3 equivariance is acheived by only augmenting invariant graph features.
 - Implementations of the orginial PaiNN architecture and the cPaiNN achitecture for comparison.